 The Verdict

-Stablecoins score at most two out of six, and that's if they don't collapse like TerraUSD (UST).
+Stablecoins score at most three out of six, and that's if they don't collapse like TerraUSD (UST).

 They are worse at storing value, worse at payments, incapable of credit, unstable, friendly to crime, and unforgiving of mistakes.